Jeroneo/go_game_browser/README.md

 - **Play vs. AI:** Place black stones by clicking on the board.
 KataGo responds automatically as white.
 - **Stone Captures:** Surrounded groups are detected and removed from the board immediately after each move, for both the player and the AI, including in self-play mode.
+- **Ko Rule:** The frontend tracks a fingerprint of every prior board position.
+Any move that would recreate a previous state is rejected with a visual error message (positional superko).
+- **Suicide Prevention:** Placing a stone into a group with no remaining liberties is blocked before it is committed, in accordance with Japanese and Chinese rules.
+- **Illegal Move Feedback:** Attempting an illegal move (Ko, suicide, or occupied intersection) briefly flashes a specific error message in the status panel instead of silently failing.
+- **Pass Turn (虛手):** A dedicated Pass button lets the player skip their turn.
+Two consecutive passes (player then AI, or vice versa) trigger automatic game-over and final scoring.
-- **AI Self-Play (觀戰模式):** Toggle spectator mode to watch KataGo play against itself, with moves displayed every 600 ms.
+- **AI Self-Play (觀戰模式):** Toggle spectator mode to watch KataGo play against itself, with moves displayed every 600 ms. Consecutive passes are tracked and end the game correctly.
 - **Difficulty Selection:** Three strength levels controlled by limiting KataGo's MCTS simulations (`maxVisits`):
   - **Easy** — 10 visits
   - **Medium** — 100 visits *(default)*
   - **Hard** — 500 visits
 - **Locked Difficulty:** The selector locks once the first move is played and resets when starting a new game.
-- **Game Over Lock:** Once the game ends (by pass or resignation), the board becomes inert — no further stones can be placed until a new game is started.
+- **Game Over Lock:** Once the game ends (by resignation or double pass), the board becomes inert and the Pass button is disabled until a new game is started.

 ---